 - After the cycle is complete, open the door and use a towel or cloth to wipe the various parts of the door (opening, door seal, glass door) and wipe inside the rubber seal as well.

-LG recommends running this Tub Clean cycle monthly in order to remove detergent buildup and other residue.
+LG recommends running this Tub Clean cycle monthly in order to remove detergent buildup and other residues.

 If your washing machine does not have a tub clean mode or it needs a more thorough cleaning, continue on to the next part – Easily getting your washing machine clean without toxic chemicals.